 4 ways to interact and engage with older children and pre-teens

-Lucy Boulton, former VIP nanny and now Childcare Specialist at The Lady, tells us about her experience caring for older children and pre-adolescents (children aged 10 - 13 years) and shares her top tips on how nannies can continue to interact and engage with their charges as they grow up.
+Are your charges starting to grow out of crafts and story time?
+Lucy Boulton, former VIP nanny and now Childcare Specialist at The Lady, tells us about her experience caring for pre-adolescents (children aged 10 - 13 years) and shares her top tips on how nannies can continue to interact and engage with their charges as they grow up.